k-deguz/k-deguz.github.io/essays/javascript-odyssey.md

 </div>

 #### An Athletic Pedagogy
-An athletic approach in learning class content through WODs (Workout of the Day) has been beneficial for assessing what I have learned so far in our ICS 314 course.
-Though I have been struggling with the practice WODs, I know that establishing a rhythm and maintaining consistency will eventually lead to better success with future assessments and projects.

-Ultimately, the time-constrained environment has given me experience with handling pressure, but has also allowed for a way to find solutions quicker, and efficiently.
-I hope to see continued and improved success with this approach as the semester progresses.
+Learning class content through WODs (Workout of the Day) as an athletic approach has been beneficial for assessing what I've learned so far in ICS 314.
+Though I've struggled with the practice WODs, I ultimately know that establishing a sense of rhythm and maintaining consistency in this area will eventually result in greater success for future assessments and projects.
+Additionally, the time-constrained environment for completing in-class WODs has been stressful, but also given me the experience I need in handling pressure to find solutions quickly and more efficiently.